 “We are still dealing with a fluid and dangerous situation where a part of the terrorist threat has been eliminated in one part of the site, but there still remains a threat in another part,” British Prime Minister David Cameron told the U.K. Parliament, reported Reuters.

-At the same time, the Masked Brigade, which took the workers hostage earlier this week, said that it would trade two American hostages for two Islamist fighters who are detained in the U.S., reported Al Jazeera.
-They are Omar Abdel-Rahman, the “bind sheikh,” and Aafia Siddiqui.
+At the same time, the Masked Brigade, which took the workers hostage earlier this week, said that it would trade two American hostages for two Islamist fighters who are detained in the United States, reported Al-Jazeera.
+They are Omar Abdel-Rahman, the “blind sheikh,” and Aafia Siddiqui.